 Every computer should be running antivirus software that automatically updates virus definitions and scans the computer on a regular basis.

+All Windows machines connecting to the University network should be running antivirus software.
 There are antivirus companies that will provide free antivirus software for non-commercial use listed below.
 While Loyola University Chicago does not endorse or support any of these companies, you should be aware of your options for free virus protection if you do not wish to purchase antivirus software.

 Faculty and Staff